webiny/docs.webiny.com/docs/app-development/create-app-template/basic-template.md

 In the [introduction](/docs/app-development/introduction), we've seen how app templates reduce the amount of boilerplate code and make your apps reusable.
 Reusable on a whole new level: you can now create complete apps and distribute them as simple `npm` packages for your friends, team and clients to use, and expand further with plugins.

 In this article we'll learn how App Templates work, and what they consists of.
+We'll build a brand new app template from scratch to cover everything you need to know to confidently develop your own app templates.

 ## Anatomy of an app template